upvalue/arete/README.md

 Currently:

-    make arete
+    make heap.boot
-    ./arete bootstrap.scm

-Will load the macro-expander and base library (scheme/syntax.scm) and the compiler (scheme/compiler.scm), then compile all functions, at which point you can load other files (such as the ones in the examples directory) or play with the REPL.
+    bin/arete --load-image heap.boot

+Will bootstrap the expander and compiler, then save them into a loadable image.
+Prepending --load-image heap.boot will make the files in examples/ and REPL work as expected.

+For development, scheme/expand.scm, scheme/syntax.scm and scheme/compiler.scm must be loaded in order.
+See the files for details on the various side-effecting things they do in order to bootstrap the system.

 # Dependencies